ierdss/base-column-width/README.md

 ## Description

 Customize the column sizes of your Obsidian Bases.

-This ignores the minimum and maximum width of a column.
+You can only customize a base file.
+The columns you resized affect embedded Bases.

 ## Functions